upavadi/TngApi_shortcodeConstructor/README.md

 __TNG Shortcode Constructor__ is a stripped down version of The [TngApi V3.3](https://github.com/upavadi/TngApi/archive/refs/tags/V3.3.2.zip) plugin for Wordpress.

 [TngApi V3.3](https://github.com/upavadi/TngApi/archive/refs/tags/V3.3.2.zip), a stand-alone plugin, was published in 2015.
 It integrates smoothly with [TNG (The Next Generation of Genealogy Sitebuilding)](http://www.tngsitebuilding.com/) to display genealogy data in Wordpress pages.
 It's main attraction was the ability of the user to add / amend family data and ability of the administrator to perform one-click transfer of this data to tng database.
-With changes to MySQL and TNG database structure I have found it virtually imposible to support this feature.
+With changes to MySQL and TNG database structure, I have found it virtually imposible to support this feature.

-I understand that, now, a TNG mod, the [Family Group Worksheet ](https://tng.lythgoes.net/wiki/index.php/Family_Group_Worksheet),has the facility for administrators to merge data in to TNG database.
+I understand that, now, a TNG mod, the [Family Group Worksheet ](https://tng.lythgoes.net/wiki/index.php/Family_Group_Worksheet), has the facility for administrators to merge data in to TNG database.

 Plan is to have the __TNG Shortcode Constructor__ do everything the TngApi did, except update TNG data.
-- It implements Privacy Credentials in the General SetUp>Privacy
+- It implements Privacy Credentials in the TNG General SetUp>Privacy
   - Require Login:
   - Show Living Data:
+  - Show Names for Living:
   - Show Names for Private:
   - I may implement the following in the next update
-    - Show LDS Data: Current shortcodes do not show LDS data, as do not have LDS data.
+    - Show LDS Data: Current shortcodes do not show LDS data, as do not have LDS data my database.
     - Restrict access to assigned tree.
 As I only have one tree, I have not implemented this.
 Perhaps on next version.

  - It implements Privacy Credentials for the User
-    - Allow to view information for living individuals
+    - Allow User to view information for living individuals
-    - Allow to view information for private individuals
+    - Allow User to view information for private individuals
   - I may implement the following in the next update
-      - Allow to view LDS information
+      - Allow User to view LDS information
-      - Restrict access to specific trees and branches.
+      - Restrict User access to specific trees and branches.

 # Change Log
-     Current Released Version 1.0
+      Released Version 1.0

 # Setup
 The plugin should work with all versions of TNG.
-- It obtains it's credentials from TNG setup.
+- Plugin obtains it's credentials from TNG setup.
-- It shares the variables with TngApi
+- Plugin shares it's variables with TngApi
-- Settings are in Wordpress Admin Settings
+- Plugin Settings are in Wordpress Admin>Settings
 - The variables are
-  - __TNG Root Path:__ TNG Root Path is absolute path to TNG.
+  - __TNG Root Path:__ TNG Root Path is the absolute path to TNG.
 You may look this up from TNG Admin Setup or config.php ($rootpath) in TNG folder.
   - __URL to TNG Folder:__ TNG URL is path to TNG (http://www.mysite.com/tng).
 You may look this up from TNG Admin Setup or config.php ($tngdomain) in TNG folder.
   - __TNG Photo Folder:__ Name of TNG Photo Folder.
 Derived from TNG setup.
   - __TNG Integration Path__ Enter TNG folder name here.
-If you are using Wordpress Integration by Mark Barnes, enter the name of the page you have specified to display TNG pages within Wordpress container.
-Otherwise enter name of TNG folder.
+If you are using Wordpress Integration by Mark Barnes, enter the name of the page you have specified to display TNG pages within Wordpress container. __Otherwise enter name of TNG folder__.
   - __TNG Collection ID for Photo Uploads:__ 		User images are uploaded in to one of TNG folders with the collection name specified by you in the admin set up.
-Enter the name for the collection you have set up in TNG admin > media.
-Mine is called “My Uploads”.
+Enter the name for the collection you have set up in TNG admin > media. _Mine is called “My Uploads”_.

-  __Inmportant Variable is the TNG Root Path.
+  __Important Variable is the TNG Root Path.
 If it can not find the TNG file it will complain, bitterly.__

 # Tested on
 - Wordpress platform: 5.9.3
-- PHP version 8.01
+- PHP version 7.xx and 8.01
 - WP-TNG Integration
   - Mike Barnes Method using a [Stripped Down tng.php]( https://github.com/upavadi/TngPluginStripped/blob/master/tng.php)
    - [Kloosterman method](https://www.kloosterman.be/info/tng-wp-avada/)
 - Alongside my plugins, [TngApi V3.3.2](https://github.com/upavadi/TngApi/archive/refs/tags/V3.3.2.zip) and [tng-wp-login v3.1.3.beta](https://github.com/upavadi/tng-wp-login/releases/tag/3.1.3.beta)

-# Shortcodes
+# Shortcodes In This Release

 - `TngWp_birthdays` List birthdays for the selected month.
 - `TngWp_danniversaries` List death anniversaries for the selected month.
 - `TngWp_gone` (Gone But Not Forgotten).
 Gives birth dates and deat hdates for yesterday, today and tomorrow.
-It is encapsulated in a DIV and it may be possible to include that in your content.
+It is encapsulated in a DIV and it may be possible to include that in your content. ( I have used similar in [my Home Page](http://www.upavadi.net/))
-- `TngWp_LandingPage` This is similar to 'TngWp_gone' but has user name, general birthdays and marriage anniversaries and death anniversaries added.
+- `TngWp_LandingPage` This is similar to 'TngWp_gone' but has user name, birthdays, marriage anniversaries and death anniversaries added.
-- `TngWp_manniversaries` List marriage anniversaries for the selected month.
+- `TngWp_manniversaries` List of marriage anniversaries for the selected month.
-- `TngWp_MyShortcode` Template for adding your own shortcode
+- `TngWp_MyShortcode` __Template for adding your own shortcode__
-- `TngWp_submitImage` Upload images from Wordpress
+- `TngWp_submitImage` Upload images from Wordpress.
+Image will be stored in a TNG Media Collection specified by you.

 # Add Your Own Shortcode
  - Create a file for your page. (e.g. myShortcode.html.php)